MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 ### DriverData

-The `DriverData` directory is available in Windows 10 Version 1803 and later.
+The `DriverData` directory is available in Windows 10, version 1803 and later.
 This directory is accessible by both user mode and kernel mode components through different mechanisms.

-Kernel mode drivers should access the `DriverData` directory via an operating system provided symbolic link called `\DriverData`. user mode programs should access the `DriverData` directory via the environment variable `%DriverData%`.
+Kernel mode drivers should access the `DriverData` directory by using a system-supplied symbolic link called `\DriverData`.
+User mode programs should access the `DriverData` directory by using the environment variable `%DriverData%`.

 ### ProgramData